About 'Map the Spider'

 Report purse-web sightings

-We also monitor the sites Bugguide.net and iNaturalist.org for reports of Atypidae sightings but won't use those for the map without independent onsite verification of webs.
-While great for posting your pictures, the app's purse-web validation questions aren't answered there.
+We also monitor the sites Bugguide.net and iNaturalist.org for reports of Atypidae sightings in our area but won't use those for the map without independent onsite verification of purse-webs present.
+While those sites are great for posting your pictures, our project's app includes important questions that need to accompany a web sighting.

 Can we see your spiders??

 Many good locations to look for spiders are on private property or 'Posted lands' that prohibit public access.
-If you have purse-webs on your property outside of Delaware County and are willing to let us visit to take photographs and measurements, let us know.
+Large areas on the current map that were not searched were MOSTLY because the land is private and not accessible by the public.
+If you have access to those areas and are willing to let us visit to take photographs and measurements, please let us know.
 Or if you have access to one of the many private woodlands or fenced-in corporate properties and can get permission for us to make a search, let us know.
 Send an email to .

-Not sure if what you see is a purse-web?
+Not sure if the webbing you see is a purse-web?

 Questions about spiders or webs?

-Map The Spider is specifically interested in current (2020+) reports of purse-web sightings for building a map and collecting shed skins.
+Map The Spider is specifically interested in current reports of purse-web sightings in the Philadelphia area for building a map and collecting shed skins.
 If you have questions about any other spiders and invertebrates you find, including artifacts like webs, check out Bugguide.net or iNaturalist.org.
 Post a photo and volunteers will help you identify what you found, or just browse the images to see what others are seeing.Contact us at